African American Theatre (CERT)

-- All credentials and/or communications submitted to the Graduate School, Graduate Admissions should contain the student's full name, Social Security Number or University of Louisville issued student ID, and date of birth.
+- All credentials and/or communications submitted to the Graduate School, Graduate Admissions should contain the student's full name, University of Louisville issued student ID, and date of birth.
 Lack of this information may cause processing to be delayed.

 |MFA graduate students (contact AATP Director for alternative options)|